RobisonTorres/SQL_Server/README.md

 ### Overview

-In essence, it has all the lessons that I had in SQL from the site [w3schools](https://www.w3schools.com/).
-I made each function with instructions to be able to take a quick review.
-It also has the database that I used to fallow the lessons.
+It includes all the lessons that I had in SQL from [w3schools](https://www.w3schools.com/), each function accompanied with instructions for a quick review.
+Additionally, the repository has the database that I used to fallow the lessons.

 ### Here are some SQL Commands covered: